marcoceppi/kubernetes.github.io/docs/getting-started-guides/ubuntu/upgrades.md

 `kubectl version` should return the newer version.

 It is recommended to rerun a [cluster validation](/docs/getting-started-guides/ubuntu/validation) to ensure that the cluster upgrade has successfully completed.

+# Upgrade Flannel

+Upgrading flannel can be done at any time, it is independent of Kubernetes upgrades.
+Be advised that networking is interrupted during the upgrade.
+You can initiate a flannel upgrade:

+    juju upgrade-charm flannel

+# Upgrade easyrsa

+Upgrading easyrsa can be done at any time, it is independent of Kubernetes upgrades.
+Upgrading easyrsa should result in zero downtime as it is not a running service:

+    juju upgrade-charm easyrsa

 ## Rolling back etcd